 Objective Lens

-A scope with medium objective lens with excellent high-end glass will always out perform the scope with larger objective lens made with poor materials.
+A scope with a medium-sized objective lens and high-quality glass will consistently outperform a scope with a larger objective lens made from inferior materials.

 Durability

-The industry standard scopes are all made from aerospace grade aluminum.
-A good scope has tight turret tolerance and precision machined parts that holds the erector tube, which the reticle is projected on.
+The industry's standard scopes are typically constructed from aerospace-grade aluminum.
+A quality scope features precise machining, which results in tight turret tolerance and secure placement of the erector tube, where the reticle is displayed.

-When you shop for an rimfire rifle you can go as far as a scope for AR15, which also means you don't need to buy scopes rated for other heavier calibers.
+When searching for a rimfire rifle scope, you can opt for one designed for an AR-15.
+This means you don't need to invest in scopes rated for heavier calibers.

 Turrets